Chenoy's: History

 Lasalle, Quebec, at 7660 Newman Boulevad; in Brossard, on Taschereau Boulevard; and in Chomedey, in Laval, on Boulevard Curé-Labelle, have closed since 2017.
 The last family member to be an owner was the late Mortimer (Morty) Chenoy.

 A Chenoy's franchise opened in Gatineau in 1997 on Boulevard de l'Hôpital, in Complexe Lumière (aka "Cinema 9").
 It was closed in 2019 and rebranded as part of the Nickels deli chain.

 Restaurants

 The oldest remaining Chenoy's deli is in Dollard-des-Ormeaux, on Boulevard Saint-Jean, which opened in 1974 by Morty Chenoy and brothers Nick and Costa Sigounis.

 Morty sold his half of the business back to the Sigounis family in the mid-1980s.
 Not long afterward, he was diagnosed with Alzheimer's disease.
-Morty passed away on January 22,1999.
+Morty died on January 22, 1999.

 In 2015 the restaurant building was put up or sale, but the Sigounis family has stated that it plans to keep the landmark deli in the West Island.
 As of 2020, it is the only Chenoys remaining in operation.
 The building in Chomedey on Quebec Route 117 no longer exists.